BMac099/pushbutton-arduino/README.md

 ## Version history

+* 		(2020-01-05) : added optional parameter for debounce value, set default to 50mS
 * 2.0.0 (2016-08-22): Updated library to work with the Arduino Library Manager.
 * 1.1.1 (2016-06-03):
     * Fixed some small errors in the documentation.